Want to have local village experience in Kumao region in Uttarakhand, and see real Kumaoni culture? Visit Naikana village, near Jageshwar Dham.

 And then village Naikana (near Jageshwar Mandir) happened!

 While planning my trip, I happened to find an exclusive stay online, that, at least on their website, guaranteed a local experience.

 “A renovated old house into a boutique homestay” their website read, and I was instantly intrigued – not because it said the term HOMESTAY (that term, I’ve figured, is vaguely misused in the mountains off-late) but because it said A Renovated Old House.

 If nothing, I thought, I was going to experience some Kumaoni architecture.

 I booked two nights with them and it was exactly what I needed: a 100% local Kumaon village experience in Uttarakhand.

-Related: If you are travelling in Himachal Pradesh, near Shimla, and looking or a similar village experience, visit Village Cheog.
+Related: If you are travelling in Himachal Pradesh, near Shimla, and looking for a similar village experience, visit Village Cheog.

-And apart from other activities, there was one activity that concluded my trip: lunch in someone’s house in the village.
+And apart from other activities, there was one activity that concluded my trip: lunch at someone’s house in the village.